matoanbach/Ansible/Module 2 - Using Advanced Ansible Solutions/Lesson 9 - Using Ansible Roles.md

 ```

 # 9.3 Understanding Roles in Ansible Content Collections
+## Roles and Ansible Content Collections
+- Roles may be distributed through Ansible Content Collections
+- This is not commonly done
+- When roles are provided through collections, you'll find them using `ansible-navigator collections`
+- Select `redhat.insights` to see some roles (use **:21** to address numbers higher than 9)

 # 9.4 Writing Playbooks that Use Roles
 # 9.5 Writing Custom Roles
 # 9.6 Using RHEL Sytem Roles